 Students from countries outside the EU

-Based on international agreements, medical travel insurance is not required from citizens of Bosnia and Herzegovina, Croatia, Cuba, Japan, Macedonia, Montenegro, Turkey, Serbia, and the United States of America.
-The same exception applies to participants of the Erasmus Mundus programme, Fulbright scholarship programme, European Voluntary Service of the EC Youth in Action programme.
-Foreign nationals who wish to take advantage of these benefits should follow these instructions.
+Medical travel insurance is not required from citizens of Bosnia and Herzegovina, Croatia, Cuba, Japan, Macedonia, Montenegro, Turkey, Republic of Tunisia and Serbia.
+The same exception applies to participants of the Erasmus Mundus program, Fulbright scholarship program, European Voluntary Service of the EC Youth in Action programme, as well as holders of the European Health Insurance Card (EHIC) issued by another EU member state and a GHIC card issued by the UK.
+If you wish to use these advantages you should follow these instructions.

-All other foreign students who intend to stay in the Czech Republic for more than 90 days are required to purchase comprehensive health insurance coverage.
+All other international students who intend to stay in Czechia for more than 90 days are required to purchase comprehensive health insurance coverage within 90 days from entry to the territory.
 You will be asked to submit a proof of Czech health insurance when you apply for visa.
-The coverage limit is minimum EUR 60,000 and the insurance must be purchased for the entire period of stay.
+Follow the website of the Ministry of the Interior for more details.

 International students who were granted the Czech Government scholarship are entitled to free use of standard medical care in Czechia throughout the duration of their scholarship.
 The Ministry of Health will pay the expenses of health treatments to the same extent as for the Czech insured person.
 Unpaid care (e.g. co-payments for medicines, co-participation in the case of certain medical devices) will be covered by the scholarship recipient.
 Czech Governement scholarship holders must always present to the health care provider their valid Decision of the Ministry of Education, Youth and Sports on granting a scholarship.

 Details about the procedure to get free medical care: